AppiumTestDistribution/appium-reporter-plugin/README.md

 ToDo
-* Add example of using plugin readme
+* Add examples of using plugin in readme
 * Make report pretty
-* Remove `undefined` in report
 * expose resize params as arguments
-* Standalone server
+* Standalone server to view reports
 * Ability to delete old reports
 * Flag retry commands
-* extra details to report ex: time take, pass/fail status etc
+* add extra details to report ex: time take, pass/fail status etc
-* Add New commands for adding test title and marking test pass/fail status to report
+* Add New commands for adding test title, test pass/fail status
-* githooks
+* githooks for lint and pretty
-* github pipeline
+* github pipelines
 * unit tests
-* Refactor reporter.js.
-Move html parts out
-* fix two lint errors in tests
-* Simplify report saving on client side.
+* Simplify report saving in tests.
 * add tests for ios

 PS: Delete once above are done.
 Order if items is not priority.